Collection trip: Perú, November-December 2007

 Success!
 Stephen, Segundo, and Eric celebrate after

-collecting a spiny Solanum after a long hike.
+spiny Solanum after a long hike.